tomasharkema/nixos-nvidia-vgpu/README.md

 Example usage:

-1. Add https://github.com/physics-enthusiast/nixos-nvidia-vgpu to the inputs of your system flake.
+1. Add this repo to the inputs of your system flake.
 For an introduction to flakes, see [here](https://nixos.wiki/wiki/Flakes).

 2. Add this to your nixOS configuration: